 Greetings Dear friends and colleagues,

-With the theme of ‘Team Approach Towards Better Vascular Access’, KLVAC aims to bring together the various stakeholders (dialysis nurses and managers, nephrologists, general surgeons, plastic surgeons, urologists and vascular surgeons) involved in vascular access to work towards one common goal which is the best therapy for all renal failure patients.
+With the theme of ‘Team Approach in Times of Uncertainty’, KLVAC aims to bring together the various stakeholders (dialysis nurses and managers, nephrologists, general surgeons, plastic surgeons, urologists and vascular surgeons) involved in vascular access to work towards one common goal which is the best therapy for all renal failure patients.
 It will enable the various disciplines involved to share knowledge and experiences in the various aspects of vascular access.

 The 5th KLVAC will kick off with pre-congress workshops on ultrasound and angiography followed by plenaries, symposiums and lively debates.
 We will see speakers local, regional and international speakers who are leading authorities in the provision of vascular access therapy.
 There will be ample room for lively discussions during the meeting to explore new ideas to further improve a method of therapy which has become ever important.